 Besides the 2 semester starts dates in March and September, there are also mid way breaks in May and November.
 March, September, May and November are the biggest hiring periods for private academies (Hagwons).
 Private academies, do however hire teachers all year round as they hire multiple teachers per year and it would be difficult to fill all these positions on specific dates.

 Teaching in South Korea is a very attractive option for many teachers so knowing how to apply is important if you want to get the best jobs.
 There are an abundance of jobs and a shortage of English teachers so it is relatively easy to get a job, but not all jobs are equal and making sure you get the best job you can find, will go a long way.
-You can check out our South Korea teaching jobs to see the latest teaching jobs in South Korea, alongside Facebook groups and Craigslist.
+You can check out our job board to see the latest English teaching jobs in South Korea.
 The best schools and recruiters receive many applications from teachers so here are a few tips to stand out from the crowd: